usnistgov/elft/elft_1_x/validation/README.md

 The ELFT team sends updates about the ELFT tests to their mailing list.
 Enter your e-mail address on the [mailing list site], or send a blank e-mail to ELFT+subscribe@list.nist.gov to be automatically subscribed.
-Posts to the list are mirrored on an [RSS feed].

 License
 -------